 As investors dive deeper into the cannabis extraction space, INN asked two firms for the key metrics to follow in this market.

-As marijuana extraction companies bulk up for a projected increase of business operations in Canada, experts share key points for investors in this space.
+As marijuana extraction companies bulk up for a projected increase in business operations in Canada, experts are sharing key points for investors in this space.

-The extraction market will see a turnaround in prominence as Canada is set to legalize edibles and concentrates while these products continue expanding across the fractured US market.
+The extraction market is set to see a turnaround in prominence as Canada legalizes edibles and concentrates; meanwhile, these products are seen expanding across the fractured US market.

-The cannabis investment market has seen metrics vary with time as some gain more importance in the minds of investors.
-As such, the Investing News Network (INN) asked two leading companies what investors should track when it comes to the cannabis extraction space.
+The cannabis market has seen metrics vary with time as some gain more importance in the minds of investors.
+With that in mind, the Investing News Network (INN) asked two leading companies what investors should track when it comes to the cannabis extraction space.
 Here’s what they said.

-Extraction firms operate alongside the producer space, as these companies offer extraction services to attain the cannabis oils used to infuse marijuana items such as edibles or cartridges for vape pens.
+Extraction firms operate alongside the producer space.
+These companies offer services to attain the cannabis oils used to infuse marijuana items such as edibles and cartridges for vape pens.

 The market has seen the entry of new companies dedicated to extraction as well as the rise of existing companies in the minds of investors.